 Best car insurance companies in Reno

-Nationwide is ideal for Reno residents with a clean driving record.
-The insurer offers discounts that could reduce the cost of car insurance, such as 10% off for being accident-free and up to 40% off when you enroll in the Smart Ride program.
-Once you’ve signed up for Smart Ride, Nationwide will lower your premiums by 10%, plus you could earn another 40% for safe driving.
+Nationwide could be ideal for Reno residents with a clean driving record.
+The insurer offers discounts that could reduce the cost of car insurance, such as savings for being accident-free and for when you enroll in the Smart Ride program.
+Once you have signed up for Smart Ride, Nationwide might lower your premiums based on your driving habits.

 USAA is highly rated among its policyholders.
-The insurance provider consistently ranks as #1 in customer satisfaction in J.D.
-Power’s studies.
+The insurance provider consistently earns the highest number of points for customer satisfaction in J.D.
+Power’s studies, although USAA does not qualify for official ranking.
 The only drawback to USAA is its limited availability to Reno residents.
-You’ll need to be military personnel or related to one to qualify for auto insurance.
+You will need to be military personnel or related to one to qualify for auto insurance.

 Cheapest car insurance in Reno

-The average cost of car insurance in the state of Nevada is $709 for minimum coverage and $2,058 for full insurance.
+The average cost of car insurance in the state of Nevada is $860 per year for minimum coverage and $2,245 per year for full coverage.
 Reno’s cheapest car insurance is available from the following companies:

-USAA is limited to qualifying military personnel and family.
+As you can see, the cheapest companies in Reno are the same as the best companies.
+Each company may be best suited to a different customer.
+USAA is limited to military personnel and their immediate families.
 State Farm, Geico, Nationwide and Progressive are among the largest carriers in the country.
-They all offer a wide range of coverage and discounts for the best car insurance Reno availability.
+They all offer a wide range of coverages and discounts to tailor your policy to your needs.

-If you had to differentiate one from the other, State Farm is best for tech-focused drivers looking for a solid mobile app and telematics.
+State Farm is best for tech-focused drivers looking for a solid mobile app and telematics.
 Nationwide’s optional coverages are ideal for Reno drivers in need of custom coverage.
-Geico is the most affordable and offers mechanical breakdown insurance, which many carriers don’t have.
-Progressive is cheapest for drivers with good credit and a clean driving record.
+Geico is the most affordable and offers mechanical breakdown insurance, which many carriers do not have.
+Progressive may be best for drivers looking to buy and handle their policies online.

 Reno insurance requirements

-Reno drivers must have a minimum amount of car insurance or face license suspension and a reinstatement fee of $251.
-Most drivers starting out may choose minimum coverage since it’s the cheapest, but if you plan on financing a vehicle, most lenders will require full coverage.
+Reno drivers must have a minimum amount of car insurance or face license suspension and a reinstatement fee of $250.
+Minimum coverage may be a cheap option, but it does not offer you as much financial protection as higher liability limits do.
+And if you plan on financing a vehicle, most lenders will require full coverage.

 Car insurance discounts in Reno

-The largest savings in car insurance for Reno residents is available when you enroll in telematics that track your driving habits or bundle at least two vehicles or your home and car with one carrier.
+Some of the largest savings on car insurance for Reno residents are available when you enroll in telematics programs that track your driving habits, or when you bundle at least two vehicles or your home and car with one carrier.
 Other discounts Reno residents may have access to include:

 Frequently asked questions